294

 others, sing through enormous repertoire sheet music for Edison’s

-Hayes was charge the music room.
+was also sort talent scout for new artists.
 The old recording studio established by

 Wangemann and others was replaced other experimental rooms Building 4